 Since December 2005, the NRC has been running a project to train counter-narcotics personnel from Afghanistan, Pakistan and other Central Asian countries.
 The project aims to bolster the capacity of national authorities to fight the trade in narcotics originating in Afghanistan.
-As of April 2013, the project had trained over 2,600 officers from the seven participating nations.
+As of October 2013, the project had trained over 3,000 officers from the seven participating nations.

 In 2011, the NRC agreed to launch a Helicopter Maintenance Trust Fund, which provides maintenance and repair capacity, including the provision of spare parts and technician training, to the Afghan Air Force (AAF) helicopter fleet.
 The goal of the programme is to bolster the capabilities of the Afghan Air Force to operate its fleet of Russian-made helicopters more effectively.

-A first group of technicians started their training in Russia in April 2012.
-As of April 2013, some 30 personnel have received training under the project.
-On 23 April 2013, the NATO-Russia Council launched the second phase of the Trust Fund to provide training to technicians on more types of helicopters and in developing the Afghan Air Force's medical evacuation capabilities.
+A first group of technicians started their training in Russia in April 2013 and as of September 2013 some 40 Afghan personnel had received training under the project.

+On 23 April 2013, the NRC launched the second phase of the Trust Fund to provide training to technicians on more types of helicopters and in developing the Afghan Air Force's medical evacuation capabilities.
+Some 20 Afghan personnel are scheduled to be trained in late 2013 and 2014 during this phase.